ice9innovations/animal-farm/README.md

-# Animal Farm
+# 🐷 Animal Farm

-"All animals are equal, but some animals are more equal than others"
+**All animals are equal, but some animals are more equal than others**

 Animal Farm is an edge-computing, distributed AI solution based on the technology developed in Window to the World.
 Using less than 100W of power, Animal Farm supports field deployments in low power or battery-only environments.
 Window to the World, the technology that Animal Farm is based on, is a new form of emergent AI that uses a novel consensus-based architecture and detailed data storage to create and map a complex system.
 It uses emergent intelligence to make decisions about any data the system can analyze.
 The result is an open system that is a powerful and generalizable AI.
 It is able to make decisions about any form of data that it has the models to analyze.

 ## Architecture

+**From each service according to its capability, to each according to its needs**

 Animal Farm consists of multiple specialized AI services that work together in a distributed ensemble.
 Each service runs independently and communicates through RESTful APIs, allowing for scalable deployment across multiple machines or containers.